Gastordia/Hammered_Rust/README.md

    $ git clone <Gastordia/Hammered_Rust>
    ```

-   2.After cloning the repository, you will typically have a directory containing the plugin's files.
+   2. After cloning the repository, you will typically have a directory containing the plugin's files. \n
-      Manually copy these files to the appropriate directories in your Vim configuration.
+      Manually copy these files to the appropriate directories in your Vim configuration. \n
-      In this case, you need to copy the rust_syntax.vim file to ~/.vim/syntax/.
+      In this case, you need to copy the rust_syntax.vim file to ~/.vim/syntax/.\n
-      The activate the Plugin by adding the following line to your  ~/.vimrc:
+      The activate the Plugin by adding the following line to your  ~/.vimrc:\n
       ```vim
       autocmd BufNewFile,BufRead *.rs set filetype=rust
       ```
+      \n
    3.restart vim